NouhailaZagrahi/OCP_Incident_Plateform/README.md

 - Centralize all incident declarations and tracking in one platform
 - Provide **interactive dashboards** and **advanced statistics**
 - Integrate a **geographical map** for visualizing affected facilities
-- Assign incidents to the appropriate teams automatically
+- Assign incidents to the appropriate teams
 - Enable **real-time monitoring** of incident progress
-- Generate **reliable reports** to support analysis and decision-making
+- Provide **reliable reports** to support analysis and decision-making

 ---